-Consumer Credit in the United Kingdom is expected to be 722.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Credit in the United Kingdom to stand at 1338.00 in 12 months time.
-In the long-term, the United Kingdom Consumer Credit is projected to trend around 1283.00 GBP Million in 2021 and 1309.00 GBP Million in 2022, according to our econometric models.
+Consumer Credit in the United Kingdom is expected to be 690.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Consumer Credit is projected to trend around 1032.00 GBP Million in 2023 and 1049.00 GBP Million in 2024, according to our econometric models.